www.AntiqueTimeClocks.com

 A heavy, cast iron dial recorder made through about 1910.
 Syracuse was purchased by ITR in 1908, and few examples were sold by ITR thereafter.

-Key Recorders - Known manufacturers include Bundy, ITR, & Cincinnati
+Known manufacturers include Bundy, ITR, and Cincinnati.

 Bundy Manufacturing Company (1895)